 Conclusion: Cementing A Meaningful Business Identity

 Each business identifier plays a distinct role.
 Whether starting a new business, operating an ongoing business, entering contracts, buying, or selling a business, consider the unique role each identifier plays in shaping the business and its presence for customers and vendors.
-By understanding the differences and leveraging the strengths of each, you can cement a valuable and meaningful identity for your business in Oregon.
-Or at least cross “name” and “brand” off your to-do list.
+By understanding the differences and leveraging the strengths of each, you can cement a valuable and meaningful identity for your business.